 About the Author

-Peter Sandru is an Instructor & Co-Founder of NDIL with over 14 years as a Private Investigator having also been licensed in Manitoba.
+Peter Sandru is an Instructor & Co-Founder of NDIL with over 14 years as a Private Investigator having also been licensed in Manitoba as a PI and Manitoba Security Professional .
 Peter has spent more than a decade conducting investigations and security operations throughout the world, primarily for corporations, law firms, and government agencies.
 Peter has assisted in the creation of numerous investigative & security training programs in various capacities.
 Thru NDIL, Peter has helped many Manitobans aspiring to become Private Detectives.